-As the City looks to the future, and a new decade, it will continue to follow the planning principals that have enabled this success.
-The planning process will also continue to identify unmet needs around the City, and develop new strategies for improving all residents' quality of life.
+Our planning process will also continue to identify unmet needs around the City, and develop new strategies for improving all residents' quality of life.
 This year's plan addresses these needs, with new investments in public safety, economic development, and our schools.
 For the foreseeable future, the City will continue to face considerable capital needs, which it must address with limited resources.
 This plan works to address those needs, while living within the fiscal constraints the City faces.